 Greenhouse climate control | How to create an optimal climateJoyce Groenewegen

 An optimal greenhouse climate is very important and it is not particularly easy to achieve.
 Your greenhouse climate management has to be on point.
-There are multiple things and systems that can help you get the best climate in the greenhouse.
+There are multiple greenhouse climate control systems that can help you get the best climate in the greenhouse.
 If you have your greenhouse climate under control, it can bring several benefits such as: increased production output and yield, a higher crop quality, less waste of energy, water and nutrients and a minimum of errors by using data-driven climate computers.

-In this article we have listed the most important aspects of greenhouse climate control, such as air circulation and dehumidification, lighting, heating and greenhouse automation.
+In this article we have listed the most important aspects of horticulture climate control, such as air circulation and dehumidification, lighting, heating and greenhouse automation.
 We will tell more about how do greenhouses control climate and about what the importance of climate control in greenhouses is.
 Associated elements of these aspects such as temperature, humidity, CO2, moisture levels and ventilations will also be addressed.
 Not every greenhouse has to use the same systems to achieve an optimal climate.
 Therefore, if you want to optimize your greenhouse climate, it is important to know which installations and systems will fit your greenhouse and your crop.
 Below we will explain the most important aspects of greenhouse climate control in depth.
 Besides information, Hortispares also offers climate control equipment and machines!

 Air treatment: air circulation and dehumidification